-- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target
+- AY 2017-2018: 100% of candidates met target - AY 2018-2019: 100% of candidates met target

-In AY 2016-2017, 100% of candidates met target and scored at least a "3."
-Candidates' mean score was 4 (n = 2).
+In AY 2017-2018, 100% of candidates met target and scored at least a "3."
+Candidates' mean score was 4 (n = 3).

 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on Differentiation.
 Action was taken by increasing course content on Differentiation and adding two professional development sessions provided by outsider presenters to provide learner support.
-As a result, 100% of candidates met target in AY 2017-2018.
+As a result, 100% of candidates met target in AY 2018-2019.

-In AY 2017-2018, candidates' mean score was 4 (n = 3).
+In AY 2018-2019, candidates' mean score was 4 (n = 6).

 While candidates teach a minimum of 10 lesson plans, data gathered from the last lesson plan they teach was used for this assessment.
 As this assessment is used in the Practicum Course, which is one of the last courses candidates take before graduating, and since the candidates taught at least nine lesson plans before teaching this one, faculty expect scores to be strong.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add resources relating to Differentiation to support student learning, as this is a critical component of Early Childhood Education.
+Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results in 2019-2020, faculty will add resources relating to Differentiation to support student learning, as this is a critical component of Early Childhood Education, and children with special needs are increasing each year in public school regular education classrooms.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to meeting individual students' varying needs in the classroom.